 Our trained dogs and handlers know exactly how to intimidate geese into leaving your property without causing any harm.

-Goose is a one year old Border Collie, and yes, that was her name when she came to us!
+Goose is a five year old Border Collie, and yes, that was her name when she came to us!

 Effective Goose Control